A note about learning vim.

 Tip 16: Do Back-of-the-Envelope Calculations in Place

-can calculate the value of the expression.
+<C-r>={expression}<CR>can calculate the value of the expression.

 Tip 17: Insert Unusual Characters by Character Code

-can insert some special characters.- To know more, see
+<C-v>{code}can insert some special characters.- To know more, see

-for more details. - Also, you can use
+:h i_CTRL_V_digitfor more details. - Also, you can use

-to know the code of the letter under the cursor. <C-v><Tab>
+gato know the code of the letter under the cursor. <C-v><Tab>is to insert the tab rather than any spaces

-whether you use theexpandtab
+whether you use theexpandtaboption.

 - To know more, see